Size: 30 ml violet glass bottle

 Botanical name: Vitis vinifera “Greuner”

-Note: Most grape seed oil available in the US market is solvent extracted, even those sold as food products.
+Note: Most grape seed oil available in the US market is solvent extracted, or expeller pressed at very high temperatures (even those sold as food products).
 This food quality cold-pressed oil can be used internally or externally.

 Physical Properties of Grape Seed Botanical Oil